JamesBremner/graphex2/README.md

      - move mouse cursor over node
      - press and hold left mouse button
      - drag mouse while holing down left button.
-     - ( the node  and it links will follow the mouse curor )
+     - ( the node  and connected links will follow the mouse curor )
      - release button at reuired new location